 - New!
 Sample Strategic Planning Matrix — A sample layout that can be customized and built to capture an organization’s goals, action plans, person(s) responsible, and timeline

-- Sample Board Survey: Strategic Planning — A sample survey to request a board of directors to input about the strategic planning process and the goals and needs to be addressed through the process.
+- Sample Board Survey: Strategic Planning — A sample survey to request a board of directors’ input on the strategic planning process and the goals and needs to be addressed through it.

 - Budget Basics — A guide and set of basic principles for creating budgets, including those used for grant writing and fund development purposes.

-- Budget Planner — A guide to help brainstorm and plan annual and program budgets.
+- Budget Planner — An outline to help brainstorm and plan annual and program budgets.

 - Sample Line-Item Budget — This budget format can be used to describe a program or project budget in relation to an organization’s overall budget, and how a grant request will be used.

 - Sample Revenue Projection — A sample revenue projection for grant writing and fund development purposes to show a projection of actual and planned revenue sources.